redpanda-data/connect/resources/docs/cookbook/twitter-firehose.md

 ## Input

 The input of this example is fairly standard.
-We initiate an HTTP stream which is automatically recovered if a disconnected occurs.
+We initiate an HTTP stream which is automatically recovered if a disconnection occurs.
 The only processor attached to the input is a `bounds_check` filter that removes any empty lines.

 It's worth noting that you can use the `backfillMinutes` URL parameter if you have the feature enabled.
 This means any connection recovery will always gain a